 UWP style guide

 The Fluent Design System helps you create modern, clean UI that incorporates light, depth, motion, material, and scale.
-The guidelines in this section help you create a Fluent Design through color, typography, and new features such as acrylic material and Reveal.
+The style guidelines in this section help you create a Fluent Design through color, typography, and new features such as acrylic material and reveal.

 Create a sense of depth with acrylic, a brush that creates stunning, translucent surfaces.